 My dad (travel planner extraordinaire) had made reservations at a place called the Red Lion.
 This historic inn was located in the middle of the oldest part of the city.

-2. Hopping on the Hopper Bus in John Constable Country
+2. Hop on the Hopper Bus to Tour John Constable Country

 The bus driver was a wealth of information.
 There was only one other passenger, so the driver asked some friendly questions.
 I shared my anxiety about driving on the left side of the road, which I knew I would be doing in a few days when we rented a car.
 (If you would like to see a photo of the enormous Vauxhall station wagon I ended up driving, check out the post about my visit to Downton Abbey.)
 The driver was very reassuring as she patiently answered my queries about British road signs and symbols.
 Before we knew it, we arrived at Flatford Mill.
 It was so tucked away in the countryside, we would have had difficulty locating it on our own.